• Skip to primary navigation

 Season your roast with the seasonings and then add your roast back to the pot and put the lid on it.
 Press the Manual button and set the time to 35 minutes.
 After the pot is brought up to pressure, the timer will start to count down.
 When the time is up, you want to let it release the pressure naturally.
 This takes about 15 minutes.
 After 15 minutes, you can release the rest of the pressure by flipping the knob.

 If you want to use the juices to make a quick sauce, you can remove the pot roast, hit that sauté button again, and let your liquid come to a boil.
-Once reduced you can add a tsp of xanthan gum to thicken it up.
+Once reduced you can add a teaspoon of xanthan gum to thicken it up.
 I just recently started using xanthan gum to thicken sauces while keeping them low carb.
 I am definitely impressed!
 It is expensive at first but that bag will last you a very long time.

 Serve up this delicious pressure cooker pot roast with some steamed broccolini or Microwave Cauliflower Rice.